vseryakov/backendjs/README.md

    Same as the /auth but it uses secret for user authentication, this request does not need a signature, just simple login and secret query parameters to be sent to the backend.
 This must be sent over SSL.

-   The intened usage is for Web sessions which use sessions cookies when sent with `_session=1` or to be used with access tokens when sent with `_accesstoken=1`.
+   The intended usage is for Web sessions which use sessions cookies when sent with `_session=1` or to be used with access tokens when sent with `_accesstoken=1`.

    Parameters: